Alisaahy/Deep-Learning-and-Neural-Network/README.md

 - etc.

 ## Project Description
-Basically, there're 3 projects in the repository:
+There're 3 projects in the repository:

 ### Predicting Happiness and Write a report on U.N.
 World Happiness Data.
 This project used U.N.
 World Happiness Data, to predict happiness for countries around the world.
 It includes the following steps: